blacknomb33r/blacknomb33r/README.md

 - 👀 I’m interested in learning coding.
 - 🌱 I’m currently learning with Swift Playground, Karel, Self-Courses and Self-Projects.
 - 💞️ I’m looking to collaborate on with everyone who like to work with me.
 And maybe show me something :)
+- 📚 I would like to learn Swift and Python. :)
 - 📫 How to reach me DM me :)

 <!---